Jeroen Cornelissen

 Her research interests include solution-based synthesis and characterizations of inorganic semiconductors and their applications in solar cells, solar water splitting and electrocatalytic fuel generation.
 She is particularly interested in novel strategies to enhance solar cell efficiency, printable solar harvesting devices, discovery of materials by high throughput methods and understanding of structure-property relationship of inorganic materials for energy applications.
 She has published more than 150 publications in international peer reviewed journals, including several high efficiency emerging chalcogenide solar cells.
 Lydia presently serves on the Editorial Advisory Board of Solar RRL and is a recipient of the Nanyang Education Award (2013 and 2021), Honored Teacher of Koh Boon Hwee Award, and MSE Teacher of the Year award.

-Li-Zhu Wu, Associate editor
+Li-Zhu Wu, Associate Editor

 Technical Institute of Physics and Chemistry, China